 Overview: In this project, you will work as a team to write a C++ implementation of a traffic intersection simulation.
-You will work in groups of four.
-Since there are 19 students in the class, one, and only one, group will be of size three.
-I must approve that group.
+You will work in groups of two.
+Note that there will be absolutely no extensions to the deadline for the final project!